zencart/zencart/README.md

 - Compatible with with Apache 2.2, (or Apache 2.4 with the backward-compatibility mode enabled for v2.2 .htaccess rules support.)
 - Recommended Apache modules include: expires, headers, env, alias, deflate, ssl, mime, rewrite (in addition to other common modules)

-Zen Cart&reg; "can" run on IIS, but with some limitations, namely the need to manually secure various folders with IIS equivalents to .htaccess rules.
+Zen Cart&reg; can also run on Nginx, but requires that the server administrator understand properly configuring the nginx *.conf files when prompted with the recommended directives at the end of the zc_install setup phase.

-Zen Cart&reg; can also run on Nginx, but does not supply a configuration file for enforcing any permission/access rules or optimization for serving page assets.
+Zen Cart&reg; has been reported to run on IIS, but with some limitations, namely the need to manually secure various folders with IIS equivalents to .htaccess rules.

 Installation